resurtm/advent-of-code-2023/README.md

 ### Day 21

 Used [this approach from Reddit](https://www.reddit.com/r/adventofcode/comments/18nevo3/comment/keaiiq7/).
-The code implementation is mine, but the idea was taken from that thread on Reddit.
+The code implementation is mine, but the idea has been taken from that thread on Reddit.

 ## License